 - MPI (parallel compilation only) MPI 2 is required.
-We have used a variety of implementations (including OpenMPI and various vendor implementations). - scalapack (parallel compilation only) Available from http://www.netlib.org/scalapack/ and vendor implementations.
-Often already installed on HPC systems, included in Intel Maths Kernel Library and can be installed from most package managers. - python 2.7+ or python 3.2+ Almost all tools packaged with HANDE are written in python.
+We have used a variety of implementations (including OpenMPI and various vendor implementations).
+MPI 3 is highly recommended and is used by default.
+MPI 3 shared memory functionality is used if detected. - python 2.7+ or python 3.2+ Almost all tools packaged with HANDE are written in python.

 Note: python 2.6 or earlier python 3 versions may be sufficient but will probably require additional work.
-In particular, the argparse module (included from 2.7 and 3.2 onwards) is required and installing (especially recent versions of ) pandas may be problematic.
+In particular, the argparse module (included from 2.7 and 3.2 onwards) is required and installing (especially recent versions of) pandas may be problematic.
 Using a recent version of python is highly recommended.